Redemption (Stargate SG-1): Introduction of Jonas Quinn

 "Redemption" is meant to establish that the new character can contribute ideas and be a team player.
 Writer Robert C. Cooper also felt it was important to acknowledge and not "trivialize what the [Daniel Jackson] character meant to the team and to the show for five seasons".
 The producers based Jonas's motivation to join SG-1 on his former reluctance to shut off the machine that would indirectly kill Daniel, and his feelings of responsibility of Daniel's death.
 According to producer Joseph Mallozzi before the airing of season 6, "Jonas will bring a unique alien perspective and ability to the team.
 In particular, this 'ability' will allow him to contribute in areas of expertise usually owned by Sam and Daniel. ...
 Jonas will take a heat off Sam in particular, allowing her to open up a little more."
 Producer Brad Wright said that "What Corin, as Jonas, will bring to the show is a renewed sense of amazement at the fact that we're crossing the galaxy in a single step [through a stargate].
 It's still a profound and amazing thing that's happening, no matter how accustomed our characters are to it."

-Carter is the one of the three SG-1 members Jonas Quinn feels most comfortable around, and Jonas hopes that she and Teal'c can persuade O'Neill to give him a chance to prove himself worthy of a place on the team.
+Carter is one of the three SG-1 members Jonas Quinn feels most comfortable around, and Jonas hopes that she and Teal'c can persuade O'Neill to give him a chance to prove himself worthy of a place on the team.
 However, according to Richard Dean Anderson, "O'Neill feels that Jonas is directly responsible for the demise or at least the damaging of Daniel Jackson. [...]
 As a result, he harbours some resentment towards Jonas.
 [At the end of "Redemption",] O'Neill has finally come to the point of accepting Jonas but not entirely. [...]
 O'Neill is suspicious of aliens in general.
 The only exception is Teal'c [...] and O'Neill refuses to or isn't able to forget that Jonas is an alien."
 According to Amanda Tapping, "there is a hesitancy on [Carter]'s part to be too familiar with Jonas. [...]
 She is not to make this big emotional investment in Jonas because he's not Daniel. [...]
 In some ways, Jonas has inadvertently brought the three [remaining SG-1 members] closer together."
 Corin Nemec thought that "the writers hit the nail on the head in starting the season off" with a prolonged transition stage, and Jonas's "easy-going nature" later "help[s] him establish relationships not only with his fellow teammates but also Dr Fraiser and General Hammond, who according to Nemec is "very much a father figure in Jonas's eyes".
 However, Anderson was convinced that "O'Neill is [nevertheless not] going to warm up to Jonas very much at all", something which Nemec felt "makes things much more interesting".